The Board of Trustees.

 Clinics are scheduled for new patients, those undergoing treatment, and follow-up appointments.
 The waiting areas serve individuals attending consultations, radiotherapy sessions, and chemotherapy treatments.

-The Macmillan Support Line offers free, confidential support to people living with cancer and their loved ones.
+The Macmillan Support Line & website offers free, confidential support to people living with cancer and their loved ones.
 If you need to talk, they will listen.